Part 1 – The Executive Summary

 In the Executive Summary, you will want to highlight the criteria that will make you likely to succeed.
 These can include your experience, your talented management team, the unmet needs your product or service fulfils, or your unique intellectual property.

 The Executive Summary also highlights the key points in the business plan.
-For this reason, you will want to write the Executive Summary last after the other sections have been completed.
+So you will want to write the Executive Summary last after the other sections have been completed.

 A strong Executive Summary is a crucial element when you are writing a business plan to help you get a business loan.